-Туре Description Condition at Alipurduar District Physical Vulnerability It is determined by the physical aspects like geographical location, structural pattern of building materials, remoteness of a settlement etc. Being situated at the lap of Bhutan in sub- himalayan foothills region, the district is bound to shoulder upon excess water coming from mountainous trans-boundary rivers during rainy season and is fated to suffer from massive flash flood.
-Social Vulnerability It is determined by the social aspects like level of literacy, awareness of the common people, religious belief, local language, livelihood, social equity, gender issues etc. The district is full of tribal people and average literacy rate is low which causes serious threat because most of the community people suffer due to ignorance.
-Economic Vulnerability It is determined by the economical aspects like income and status of individuals, percentage of socially deprived group like SC/ST, women and children, financial accessibility, transportation, health care facilities etc. Collecting tea leaf and forest products are mainstay of the livelihood at Alipurduar.
+Туре Description Condition at Alipurduar District Physical Vulnerability It is determined by the physical aspects like geographical location, structural pattern of building materials, remoteness of a settlement etc. l himalayan foothills region, the district is Social Vulnerability It is determined by the social aspects like level of literacy, awareness of the common people, religious belief, local language, livelihood, social equity, gender issues etc. average literacy rate is low which causes serious threat because most of the Economic Vulnerability It is determined by the economical aspects like income and status of individuals, percentage of socially deprived group like SC/ST, women and children, financial accessibility, transportation, health care facilities etc. Collecting tea leaf and forest products are mainstay of the livelihood at Alipurduar.
 There is no big industry Environmental Vulnerability It is determined by environmental aspects like soil erosion, changing pattern of river course, loss of biodiversity, emission of toxic chemical pollutants, ground water contamination etc. Changing river course network and soil erosion are prominent here.
 Apart from this, excessive sand and dolomite mining are the factors which play a major role in environmental degradation.